zaiquanyang/LLaVA_Next_STVG/README.md

 ###  Data Preparation

-- Download the  generated proposals (about 100GB) for HC-STVG2 videos by SAM2 models at 🤗[hc-stvg2](https://huggingface.co/papers/2509.15178), which include
+- Download the  generated proposals (about 100GB) for HC-STVG2 videos by SAM2 models at 🤗[hc-stvg2](https://huggingface.co/papers/2509.15178).

 The data path should be put in the folder `stvg/data` and look like this: